peterbsmith2/read-thank-you-for-arguing/pathos.md

 #### Pathos

 ##### Passive Voice
-If you want to direct an audience's anger aaway from someone, imply that the action happened on its own: "the chair got broken," not "Pablo broke the chair."
+If you want to direct an audience's anger away from someone, imply that the action happened on its own: "the chair got broken," not "Pablo broke the chair."